Self-domestication

 Experiment conducted by the University of Barcelona to demonstrate the hypothesis of self-domestication.

 Self-domestication is a scientific hypothesis that posits the occurrence of a process of artificial selection among human beings, akin to that observed in domesticated animals.
 This process has been executed by human beings themselves.
-During the process of hominization, a preference for individuals exhibiting collaborative and social behaviors would have emerged, thereby optimizing the benefits for the entire group: docility, language, and emotional intelligence would have been enhanced during this process of artificial selection.
+During the process of hominization, a preference for individuals exhibiting collaborative and social behaviors would have emerged, thereby optimizing the benefits for the entire group.
+This process of artificial selection would have enhanced docility, language, and emotional intelligence.
 The hypothesis posits that this distinction is the primary factor that distinguishes Homo sapiens from Homo neanderthalensis and Homo erectus.

 Origin and status of the hypothesis

-In general, domesticated animals possess common characteristics that differentiate them from their non-domesticated counterparts (for example, in the case of Canis familiaris (dogs) compared to their relatives, Canis lupus (wolves), among many other cases): they tend to be more docile and playful, exhibit less aggressive behavior, and show marked neoteny, often resulting in a smaller body, a slightly smaller brain and skull, as well as shorter teeth and snout.
+In general, domesticated animals possess common characteristics that differentiate them from their non-domesticated counterparts (for example, in the case of Canis familiaris (dogs) compared to their relatives, Canis lupus (wolves), among many other cases): they tend to be more docile and playful, exhibit less aggressive behavior, and show marked neoteny, often resulting in a smaller body, a slightly smaller brain and skull, and shorter teeth and snout.

 One of the first to scientifically observe that humans present similar traits was the naturalist, anthropologist, and physician Johann Friedrich Blumenbach around 1800.
 The author of the thesis De generis humani varietate nativa ('On the natural variations in the human lineage') consequently proposed the hypothesis that humans could have been domesticated.

 A few years later, Charles Darwin addressed the topic using the theory of evolution, which already considered the process of artificial selection in animals.
 Unable to explain the concept of human domestication from an exclusively scientific perspective (the question of who domesticated humans could only be answered in religious or theistic terms), he eventually dismissed the hypothesis.

 However, the studies of Dimitri Beliayev in the 20th century were important for the proposal: research on the silver fox demonstrated that in the process of animal domestication, simultaneous changes occurred in behavior (lower levels of adrenaline were observed) and in coat color (alterations in pigmentation): adrenaline could share a biochemical pathway with melanin, a pathway that would be altered during the process of artificial selection.